AndrewSamokhvalov/BaseVagrantProject/README.md

 ## This script helps me with:
 * Run AWS instance over vagrant-aws.
 * Run local vagrant vm with ubuntu-14.04.
-* Install my project in vagrant vm and mount this directory on local computer.
+* Install my project from git repository on vm and mount this directory on local computer.
 * Install my project python dependencies.
 * Create tunnel AWS:80 -> VM:80 and AWS:443 -> VM:443.
 * Generate self-signed certificate for AWS domain.

 ## Example of init.sh
 ```